REPOST: Message from our Founder on MLK’s Legacy of Friendship with Thich Nhat Hanh

-The following post is a letter written on Tuesday, January 17th by Project Pengyou’s Founder and President, Holly Chang, to our friends and supporters.
+The following is a reposted letter written on Tuesday, January 17th, 2017 by Project Pengyou’s Founder, Holly Chang, to our friends and supporters.

 Dear Beloved Pengyou (Beloved Friend),